thinktandem/thinktandem.io/src/content/articles/lando-blt-acquia.md

 Install Drupal via `blt`
 ------------------------

-First you have to change your database credentials.
+First, you have to change your database credentials.
 Open the file `sites/default/settings/local.settings.php` and update the creds like so:

 ```php
 /**